 - A restore of databases with the status "Restoring" might fail.
 Ensure that the databases that you want to restore are not in the Restoring state.

-- Ensure that the drive to which you plan to restore databases has sufficient space to accommodate the restored databases.
+- Ensure that the drive to which you plan to restore databases have sufficient space to accommodate the restored databases.